royalapplications/docs/src/r2022/royalserver/components/management/dynamic-folder.md

 ## Configuring Script interpreters

-In order to execute script, Royal Server needs configuration infomation on where to find the script interpreter.
+In order to execute script, Royal Server needs configuration information on where to find the script interpreter.
 The following script interpreters are supported:

 - PowerShell